 The results of this trial indicate that dapagliflozin results in salutary effects on renal function among patients with CKD, with or without DM, who are already on maximal tolerated doses of angiotensin-converting enzyme inhibitor/angiotensin-receptor blocker.
-There were also beneficial effects noted on non-CV and all-cause mortality.
+There were also beneficial effects noted on non-CV and all-cause mortality and all-cause hospitalizations.
 Results were sustained among patients with or without known CV disease or HF at baseline.

 Even though the sodium–glucose co-transporter 2 (SGLT2) inhibitors were introduced as type 2 DM management drugs, results of DAPA-CKD and similar studies indicated a clear benefit in CKD management.
 This trial enrolled a dedicated CKD population, and conclusively shows a benefit in this patient population, irrespective of DM status.
 These drugs will likely change practice and have a prominent role in future CKD management guidelines.
 The CREDENCE trial showed a similar benefit in CKD patients with type 2 DM; this trial extends the benefit to patients without DM and with lower GFR.
 Similar results have been reported for heart failure reduction among patients with heart failure and reduced ejection fraction with these drugs, independent of DM status.

 McMurray JJ, Wheeler DC, Stefánsson BV, et al., on behalf of the DAPA-CKD Trial Committees and Investigators.
 Effects of Dapagliflozin in Patients With Kidney Disease, With and Without Heart Failure.
-JACC Heart Fail 2021;Aug 23:[Epub ahead of print].
+JACC Heart Fail 2021;9:807-20.

 Poster presented by Dr. John J.V.
 McMurray at the European Society of Cardiology Virtual Congress, August 23, 2021.